Computational Pathology: A Survey Review and The Way Forward: Clinical Applications for CPath

 \subsection{Diagnostic Tasks}

-Computational pathology systems that focus on diagnostic tasks can broadly be categorized as: (1) disease detection, (2) tissue subtype classification, (3) disease diagnosis, and (4) segmentation, these tasks are visually depicted in Figure \ref{fig:task_ex}.
+Computational pathology systems that focus on diagnostic tasks can broadly be categorized as: (1) disease detection, (2) tissue subtype classification, (3) disease diagnosis, and (4) segmentation.
+These tasks are visually depicted in Figure \ref{fig:task_ex}.
 Note how the detection tasks all involve visual analysis of the tissue in WSI format.
-Thus computer vision approach is primarily adopted towards tackling diagnostic tasks in CADs.
+Thus computer vision approach is primarily adopted towards tackling diagnostic tasks in computer aided diagnosis (CAD).
+For additional detail on some previous works on these diagnostic tasks, we refer the reader to Appendix \ref{sec:appendix_diagnostic}

 \textit{\textbf{Detection}} We define the detection task as a binary classification problem where inputs are labeled as positive or negative, indicating the presence or absence of a certain feature.
 There may be variations in the level of annotation required, e.g. slide-level, patch-level, pixel-level detection depending on the feature in question.
 Although detection tasks may not provide an immediate disease diagnosis, it is a highly relevant task in many pathology workflows as pathologists incorporate the presence or absence of various histological features into synoptic reports that lead to diagnosis.
 Broadly, detection tasks fall into two main categories: (1) screening the presence of cancers and (2) detecting histopathological features specific to certain diagnoses.